superdurszlak/superdurszlak.github.io/_posts/2024-10-26-observability-in-distributed-systems.md

 * Slack, Discord or other messaging app,
 * Dedicated incident management solution, such as PagerDuty.

-This makes metrics immensely useful for system monitoring without human beings actively watching metrics to capture anomalies such as:
+This makes metrics immensely useful for continuous and automated system monitoring, without human beings actively watching metrics to capture anomalies, such as:
 * Unusual error rates,
 * Hardware resources being exhausted,
 * Increasing event processing lag,
 * Breaching Service Level Objectives, e.g. p99 latency on a certain endpoint.

+Similar measures can be taken by utilizing and processing logs, however this approach has several drawbacks:
+* Logs may require significant processing to provide insights readily available if a system is instrumented with metrics,
+* With logs being highly flexible and often containing a lot of freeform text, alert rules based on metrics computed from logs can be prone to inconsistency of logs and changes in log contents.

+Therefore, metrics are often the second stage of distributed system instrumentation efforts, improving system's observability in areas where logging proves insufficient or tedious.

+{% capture metrics_insight %}
+Metrics provide the maintainers of distributed systems with crucial insights about the state the system finds itself in rather than what particular operations it is performing.
+These insights are immensely useful when assessing the healthiness of various parts of the system, however they require caution as excess cardinality is a real risk.
+{% endcapture %}
+{% include key-takeaway.html content=metrics_insight %}